 If you create a free account, you're the administrator of your subscription and can perform all actions.

 If you use an existing subscription and you're not the administrator, you need to work with the admin to assign you Owner or Contributor permissions.

 |Azure infrastructure||Contoso set up their Azure infrastructure as described in Azure infrastructure for migration.|

 Here's how Contoso will run the migration:

-- Step 1: Provision a SQL Database instance in Azure.
-Contoso provisions a SQL instance in Azure.
-After the app website is migrate to Azure, the WCF service web app will point to this instance.
+- Step 2: Provision a database in Azure SQL Database.
+Contoso provisions an Azure SQL Database instance.
+After the application website is migrated to Azure, the WCF service web app will point to this instance.

 - Step 4: Set up Azure DevOps.
 Contoso creates a new Azure DevOps project, and imports the Git repo.

 - Step 5: Configure connection strings.
 Contoso configures connection strings so that the web tier web app, the WCF service web app, and the SQL instance can communicate.